What Are the Best and Worst Foods and Drinks for Your Oral Health?

 Let’s explore the best and worst foods and drinks for oral health, helping you make informed choices to preserve your smile.

-The Best Foods and Drinks for Your Oral Health
+The Best Foods and Drinks for Oral Health

 Water

-Water is the linchpin of oral health, serving multiple functions that contribute to a healthy mouth.
+Water is the best drink for oral health, serving multiple functions that contribute to a healthy mouth.

 Primarily, water helps to cleanse the oral cavity by washing away food particles, bacteria, and lingering acids that contribute to tooth decay and gum disease (ADA, 2019).